Taskin078/python-projects/README.md

 # 💻 What You Can Contribute
-We welcome a wide variety of Python programs, including but not limited to:
+We welcome a wide variety of  programs, including but not limited to:

 *Python Scripts: Games, utilities, automation scripts, etc.